 LG 38WQ88C-W Review – If you are looking for a working monitor with a massive big screen and overall better productivity then the LG 38WQ88C-W might be a good choice, just like it’s a good thing it has many bad things that you have to check before choosing this monitor, so if you are wondering to own this monitor then this post is only for you.

-The LG 38WQ88C-W offers a 38 inches 2300R curved IPS display with AMD FreeSync, USB Type C port, 60Hz refresh rate, and a fully adjustable stand.
+The LG 38WQ88C-W offers a 38-inch 2300R curved IPS display with AMD FreeSync, USB Type C port, 60Hz refresh rate, and a fully adjustable stand.
 The image quality is amazing it supports HDR10 for better dynamic range and vibrant colors.

-Just like the viewing angles are not very impressive, also the color accuracy is not those industry-leading graphics designing work, the contrast/brightness needs more improvements because the price tag is really high and users expected the image quality will be top-notch in this monitor.
+Just like the viewing angles are not very impressive, also the color accuracy is not industry-leading graphics designing work, The contrast/brightness needs more improvements because the price tag is really high and users expected the image quality will be top-notch in this monitor.

 LG 38WQ88C-W Review

-LG 38WQ88C-W is good for multitasking, the 38 inches 2300R curved display is massive big and gives you much more space to keep multiple tabs open in one place, the HDR10 supports helps to get a better image quality overall so it helps a lot to get vibrant visuals, the color accuracy is normal, not amazing.
+LG 38WQ88C-W is good for multitasking, The 38 inches 2300R curved display is massive and gives you much more space to keep multiple tabs open in one place, The HDR10 support helps to get a better image quality overall so it helps a lot to get vibrant visuals, the color accuracy is normal, not amazing.

 Build and Design

-The body of this monitor is made from strong plastic that looks very premium, the design is very similar to many LG monitors, many are gaming lineups, and some the work monitors.
-The bezels are super thin and it looks really amazing due to the massive display the bezels are looking very minimal.
+The body of this monitor is made from strong plastic that looks very premium, The design is very similar to many LG monitors, many are gaming lineups, and some the work monitors.
+The bezels are super thin and it look really amazing Due to the massive display the bezels look very minimal.

 The monitor is a huge display so the weight of this monitor is a little heavy, the weight is around 11Kg with the stand, and the dimensions are 35.3” x 30.1” x 20.2”(Up) 35.3” x 24.9” x 20.2” (Down) with the stand.

-The LG 38WQ88C-W has a stunning 38 inches huge 2300R curved IPS panel with a resolution of 3840×1600 Pixels, the playback looks very nice and aggressive in this 38-inch monitor.
-The colors are decent for a productivity monitor and a whopping price tag, the color accuracy needs more professional type so it can be used as complex graphic design and editing work, but the HDR10 works well.
+The LG 38WQ88C-W has a stunning 38-inch huge 2300R curved IPS panel with a resolution of 3840×1600 Pixels, The playback looks very nice and aggressive in this 38-inch monitor.
+The colors are decent for a productivity monitor and a whopping price tag, The color accuracy needs more professional type so it can be used as complex graphic design and editing work, but the HDR10 works well.
 Also, the horizontal and vertical viewing angles aren’t impressive at all.

-As for multitasking and productivity, the 60Hz is quite enough for the normal task, but talking about its gaming capabilities then it’s not that good, the 60Hz refresh rate is not enough for some high-end gamers, so it’s disappointing but you can play lightweight games and handles really well without any big screen tearing, flickering or blurry visuals issues, the FreeSync handles perfectly but the monitor is not for hardcore gamers, perfect for multitasking and office works.
+As for multitasking and productivity, the 60Hz is quite enough for normal tasks, but talking about its gaming capabilities it’s not that good, The 60Hz refresh rate is not enough for some high-end gamers, so it’s disappointing but you can play lightweight games and handles really well without any big screen tearing, flickering or blurry visuals issues, the FreeSync handles perfectly but the monitor is not for hardcore gamers, perfect for multitasking and office works.

 38-inch 2300R curved display, HDR10, FreeSync, USB Type C port, full Adjustability.